 - The Moon is estimated to be 4.5 billion years ago.
-Obviously we were not around to see its creation but it was most likely made when a large object collided with Earth.
+We were not around to see its creation, but it was most likely made when a large object collided with Earth.
 This would have blasted out rocks that began to orbit around the Earth.
 These were then drawn together and over time melted into one another.
-Once they cooled down they became the Moon.
+Once they cooled down, they became the Moon.

 - The Moon would have been hit by other rocks for 500 million years.
-These are rocks from the original collision and this is why the Moons surface is covered in craters, over 500,000 of them in fact!
+These are rocks from the original collision, and this is why the Moons surface is covered in craters, over 500,000 of them!

 - The Moon is very visible from Earth.
-With a telescope or even a very good pair of binoculars you can clearly see the moons surface and its craters.
+With a telescope or even a very good pair of binoculars, you can see the moons surface and its craters.

 - There is no atmosphere on the Moon.
-This is why the craters are still there, there is no rain and wind or weather activity to erode the surface like we see on Earth.
+This is why the craters are still there, and there is no rain and wind or weather activity to erode the surface as we see on Earth.

 - The Moon goes through phases.
 These happen when the moon is lit differently by the Sun.
 The Moon appears to Earth as a small crescent, as it rotates around the Earth this expands to a full moon and back to a small crescent.
 This happens once every 29 days and is called a lunar month.

 - The Moon is slowly moving away from Earth.
-Don’t worry, it is only going 3.8cm away each year, we won’t notice a difference for some time!
+Don’t worry!
+It is only going 3.8cm away each year, and we won’t notice a difference for some time!

 - You weigh less on the Moon than you do on Earth.
 This is because the moon has a much weaker level of gravity than Earth.
 This is due to the satellites smaller mass.
 You would weigh about 16.5% of what you do on Earth.

 - People have walked on the Moon!
 But only 12 of them.
 All of which were males.
 These were all part of the Apollo missions between 1968 and 1972.
-Nobody has been there since but there are future plans to visit the Moon again.
+Nobody has been there since but there are future plans to revisit the Moon.